Cape Charles, Virginia: A Dog-Friendly Coastal Town

 Cape Charles: An Unhurried Coastal Stay

-We were looking for somewhere quiet—genuinely quiet.
+We were looking for somewhere quiet — genuinely quiet.
 A place with room to slow down, where the days didn’t ask much of us.
-Cape Charles offered sandy beaches, quiet parks, and an easy coastal rhythm that made it simple to settle in.

 Small dog standing on a sandy beach with grasses and a boardwalk in the background.